-Two South African soldiers killed in DR Congo amid uptick in violence
+DR Congo rebel attacks on gold mine and South African soldiers kill 14

-The soldiers are part of a Southern African contingent deployed to fight the many armed groups roaming eastern DR Congo.
+Mining of cobalt, copper in DRC leading to human rights abuses: Report

-South Africa said on Thursday that two of its soldiers had been killed by mortar fire in eastern Democratic Republic of Congo (DRC), the first fatalities since it deployed troops there.
+Meanwhile, South Africa said on Thursday that two of its soldiers had been killed by mortar fire in eastern DRC, the first fatalities since it deployed troops there.

 “As a result of this indirect fire, the SANDF suffered two fatalities and three members sustained injuries.
 The injured were taken to the nearest hospital in Goma for medical attention,” the South African National Defence Force (SANDF) said.